snickerjp/orabbix/README.md

 - Work with Zabbix 4.0
 - Work with Zabbix 5.0
 - Work with Zabbix 6.0
-- Work with Zabbix 7.0 (Now testing)
+- Work with Zabbix 7.0

 ### Java